leon-thomm/Ryven/README.md

 - basic Python **logging support**
 <!-- - primitive, very experimental **stylus support** for adding handwritten notes on touch devices -->

+## Development

+Ryven is primarily packaged for PyPI, using pip.
+To install and test the `ryven` package from the source tree, run `pip install .`.

+We also provide a build description for a Nix package.
+If you have Nix installed, you can build the Ryven Nix package by running `nix-build -A ryven`.

+To iterate quickly, you won't want to re-build packages every time you make a change, but rather test the source code directly (by invoking a test script or running `python3 ryven-editor/ryven/main/Ryven.py`).
+To get a partially isolated environment with the necessary dependencies available, you can either build your own Python virtual environments and install packages through pip, or if you use Nix run `nix-shell` which will set up everything automatically.
+The first invocation of `nix-build` or `nix-shell` might compile Qt on your machine which will take a long time.

 ## License

 * This repository is licensed under the MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)